1975 Mauritian student protests: Events prior to the 1975 Riots

-For several years prior to 1975 students from various secondary schools such as John Kennedy College, Queen Elizabeth College (QEC), New Eton College, Royal College Curepipe (RCC), and Royal College Port Louis (RCPL) had gathered at various student events where debates were held about the need to overhaul the educational system amongst other social and political issues.
+For several years prior to 1975 students from various secondary schools such as John Kennedy College (JKC), Queen Elizabeth College, Mauritius (QEC), New Eton College (NEC), Royal College Curepipe (RCC), and Royal College Port Louis (RCPL) had gathered at various student events where debates were held about the need to overhaul the educational system amongst other social and political issues.
 These events included the "cClubs".
-Other movements like the "Front National pour la Libération des Etudiants "(FNLE) and the Student Club assisted in the effort.
+Other movements like the "Front National pour la Libération des Etudiants" (FNLE) and the Student Club assisted in the effort.

 Free education and educational reform

 The May 1975 Students protest and riots resulted in significant changes in the educational system of the island.
-Following the 1976 General Elections the Labour-CAM-PMSD coalition government granted "Free Education" by eliminating the compulsory monthly school fees.
+Following the 1976 General Elections the Labour-CAM-PMSD coalition government granted Free Education by eliminating the compulsory monthly school fees.
 It also undertook a reform of the secondary school sector in line with the objectives of the 20 May 1975 student protest and also included the following improvements: